Carpenter Ant Control

 These tiny scavengers will enter your home or business, looking for moisture and an accessible food source.
 Rotting or damp wood that is moldy can attract ants.
 Ants also feed on sugar, cheese, meats, vegetables, grease, peanut butter, and dead insects.
 If you see black ants congregating in your house or find small piles of small, sawdust-like shavings, you likely have carpenter ants nesting in your home.

-Habitats of Carpenter Ants
+Habitats Of Carpenter Ants

 They occasionally nest in hollows naturally found behind walls, windows, and doors, and they might restrict their presence to moist wood already decayed.
 However, if they create satellite nests, they leave the moist conditions of their primary nest and tunnel through dry, solid wood.
 Extensive tunneling, especially in wood with structural functions, severely damages your home and, possibly, its structural integrity.
-The damage increases as the duration of the carpenter ants' tenancy lengthens.
+The damage increases as the duration of the carpenter ants tenancy lengthens.

 Ants often enter a home through cracks around windows or doors, but they can find numerous entrances to your home or building.
 Once inside, the growing ant colony can become a problem quickly, as ants mature from juveniles to adults within a matter of days.
 This is where our skilled pest exterminators can support you by either eradicating the ants themselves or blocking off their entrances.